Albanian court jails nine for recruiting fighters for Syria

 “These American dogs did it,” said defendant Bujar Hysa as he left the iron cage in the courtroom, looking towards a U.S. Embassy official who has been attending the court hearings.

-About 60 percent of Albanians are Muslims and traditionally follow a tolerant version of the faith, co-existing peacefully with their Christian neighbors.
+About 60 percent of Albanians are Muslims and traditionally follow a tolerant version of the faith, co-existing peacefully with their Christian neighbours.

 The U.S. Embassy in Tirana told its citizens that radical groups had threatened violence if the imams were found guilty.